JawadNozari/bibsy/README.md

 🚦 **Running the Project:**

-Create a PostgreSQL database and add its URL to the .env file at the root of the project.
-DATABASE_URL=LINK_TO_YOUR_DATABASE

 Using [Bun](https://bun.sh/) for package management is recommended due to its speed and modern features.
 If you prefer, you can use [Yarn](https://yarnpkg.com/) as an alternative.

 ### Install Dependencies